 Much like the amazing fall season, California shows its colors in the spring with its wildflowers.
-I was able to see some on my time in the Mojave last month but nothing like what was in Antelope Valley this April.
+I was able to see some during my time in the Mojave last month, but nothing like what was in Antelope Valley this April.
 If you hear that there is a super bloom (which only happens every couple of years), then make sure you go and see this park as it is a fantastic experience.
-I went in 2014 and then again in 2019 and here is all the information.
+I went in 2014 and then again in 2019, and here is all the information.

 - 10 dollars to enter the park